kizitonwose/CountryPickerView/README.md

     }
 }
 ```
 This means your users do not have to worry about entering the country's phone code in the text field.
-This also ensures you get a valid phone code from `CountryPickerView` instead of relying on the user.
+This also ensures you get a valid phone code from `CountryPickerView` instead of relying on your users.

 ### Using the internal picker independently